azrehman/facial-expression-recognition/README.md

 ## Our Chosen Classifier Architecture

 ResNet is the abbreviated name for a Residual Network.
 This deep CNN architecture can contain a numerous number of convolution layers ranging from 18 to 152.
-When performing our literature review, we saw that ResNet50 was quite popular and had higher accuracy rates compared to other models like VGG-16 and Inception-v3 etc. ResNet 50 specifically has 48 convolution layers, 1 max pool layer and 1 average pool layer.
+When performing our literature review, we saw that ResNet50 was quite popular and had higher accuracy rates compared to other models like VGG-16 and Inception-v3 etc. Fig 3. shows that ResNet 50 specifically has 48 convolution layers, 1 max pool layer and 1 average pool layer.
 Another reason we chose ResNet was because we learned that the ResNet architecture overcame the “vanishing gradient” problem.
 A vanishing gradient occurs during backpropagation.
 When the training algorithm tries to find weights that bring the loss function to a minimal value, if there are too many layers, the gradient becomes very small until it disappears, and optimization cannot continue.
 Since, ResNet was capable of overcoming this challenge, it can be built with multiple layers and therefore outperform shallower networks.

 <figure>